 The beautiful and elegant Luxman PD-264 direct-drive turntable is delightfully different, in the way Luxman gear often is.
 This deck would make a wonderful turntable for someone looking to upgrade from a belt-drive or cheaper direct-drive machine.

-The Luxman PD-264 is a deck you see often here in Ausytralia.
-It was sold at an affordable price, when the market was very competative and Luxman were a heavy hitter.
-There is much to love about this elegant, understated machine.
+The Luxman PD-264 is a deck you see often here in Australia.
+Sold at an affordable price, in a competitive market and when Luxman was a heavy hitter, there is much to love about this elegant, understated machine.

-The Luxman PD-264 comes with a really nice low-mass tonearm, quality direct-drive motor and balanced platter, in a slimline chassis, with a hint of wood trim and great vintage look.
-The platter is heavy, meaning high inertia, which is a good thing.
-With much of the platter weight distributed around the outer section, excellent wow & flutter characteristics and stable rotation are the result.
+The Luxman PD-264 comes with a nice low-mass tonearm, quality direct-drive motor and balanced platter, in a slimline chassis.
+There’s a hint of wood trim and the deck has a great vintage look.
+The platter is heavy, which is a good thing.
+With much of the platter weight distributed around the edge, excellent wow & flutter characteristics and stable rotation are the result.